cosmos/cosmos/WHITEPAPER.md

 ## Governance ##################################################################

-The Cosmos Hub is operated by a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the variable parameters of the system, as well as software upgrades and constitutional amendments.
+The Cosmos Hub is operated by a distributed organization that requires a well-defined governance mechanism in order to coordinate various changes to the blockchain, such as the variable parameters of the system, as well as software upgrades and constitutional amendments.

 All validators are responsible for voting on all proposals.
-Failing to vote on a proposal in a timely manner will result in the validator becoming inactivated automatically for a period of time called the `AbsenteeismPenaltyPeriod` (DEFAULT 1 week).
+Failing to vote on a proposal in a timely manner will result in the validator being deactivated automatically for a period of time called the `AbsenteeismPenaltyPeriod` (DEFAULT 1 week).